zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 So, Nora is saying it was not a good idea for Dennis to call Nathan, who’s the leader of this project at his work, a twerp.
 A “twerp”  (twerp) is an informal insulting word meaning someone who’s stupid, someone wh o you don’t like because they’re annoying or bothering you.
 It’s a pretty strong insult; you certainly wouldn’t want to call anyone a twerp at your w ork.
 Sometimes the word is used to imply that someone is too young to have sufficien t experience.

 Dennis says, “Don’t remind me of what I said!
 Hindsight is 20/20.”
 “Hind” is “behind,” so “hindsight” means looking back.
-When we say yo ur vision – your sight (how well you can see) is “20/20,” that means that it’s perfect.
+When we say your vision – your sight (how well you can see) is “20/20,” that means that it’s perfect.
 “Hindsight is 20/20” is an old expression meaning it’s always easy to see  what you did wrong

  or did right when you are looking at the past; it’s much  more difficult to know what to do in the future.
 Dennis says, “Now they’re going to  think we’re running a dog and pony show.”
 The expression “a dog and pony show” ref ers to a meeting or an event that is organized to impress other people but i sn’t really very important, doesn’t have a lot of depth.
 “A dog and pony show” is o ften a somewhat negative way of describing someone going in and giving a presentation, for example, at another company.
-A “pony” is a small type o f horse that you might see, for example, in the circus.
+A “pony” is a small type of horse that you might see, for example, in the circus.
 It’s a small type of hors e that a child might ride, for example.

 So Nora says, “No, they’re not (they’re not going to thi nk we are running a dog and pony show).
 Nathan was being unreasonable and you  tried to sugarcoat your objections as best you could.”
 Remember, Nathan is the guy that Dennis called a twerp.
 “Nathan was being unreasonable and you  (Dennis) tried to sugarcoat your objections.”
 “To sugarcoat (something)” mea ns to make something seem nicer than it really is, especially somethi ng that’s, perhaps, critical or negative.
 “Sugar” is, of course, something t hat is sweet.
 If you put sugar on top of something it may make it taste better – unless, of course, that something is, say, a steak or your eggs.
 You shouldn’t put sugar on those – usually!
 Dennis was trying to sugarcoat his objections.
 You r “objections” are your differences of opinion, things that you have against  what someone else is saying.
 “To sugarcoat your objections,” then, means to tr y to give your disagreements but do it in a nice way.